-Mental Illness Is Often What You Don’t See!
+Mental Illness Is Sometimes What You Don’t See!

 Mental illness is a medical condition that often results in the lack of ability to cope with the ordinary, everyday demands of life.
 With God’s help and treatment, it can be controlled, and symptoms can be reversed, and a person can defeat these problems.

 These include major depression, schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD) and borderline personality disorder.

 The good news about is that recovery and a relatively healthy life is possible.